ebley/ai-labelImg-double-checker/README.md

     print("")
     print ("Total Successful/Valid Extractions: " + str( round(totalValidExtractions/totalExtractions*100) )+ "%")
-    print ("A reminder that your check folder is: " + sourcedir + diffCheckDirExt)
+    print ("A reminder that your check folder is: " + sourcedir + diffCheckDirExt) print ("There is also a full-path files_list.txt file there ")

 mainRoutine()

 ```